SENDcast Episode

 Did you know that a third of autistic people experience serious mental health challenges?
-This striking statistic is highlighted by Dr Joanna Grace in her latest podcast ‘Barriers to Mental Healthcare for Autistic People’.
+This striking statistic is highlighted by Dr Joanna Grace, a sensory engagement and inclusion specialist who emphasises that while there is substantial research on mental health, we often don’t know if it applies to autistic individuals.

 “Autistic people have been actively removed from research about mental health.”